Seahawks go offense with second pick of 2023 draft, taking Ohio State WR Jaxon Smith-Njigba

-Instead, Seattle continued a somewhat surprising first round Thursday by taking Ohio State receiver Jaxon Smith-Njigba at No. 20.
+And Smith-Njigba said there’s a simple reason why the Seahawks wanted him.

+“I get open,” he said when asked what his best trait is as a receiver.
-He became the first receiver taken and came 15 picks after Seattle selected cornerback Devon Witherspoon of Illinois at five.

-Smith-Njigba will join a Seattle receiving corps led by Tyler Lockett and DK Metcalf that has lacked a consistent third receiver for years.
+Smith-Njigba was taken 15 pick after the Seahawks pulled another mild surprise by taking Illinois cornerback Devon Witherspoon at number five, and will join a Seattle receiving corps led by Tyler Lockett and DK Metcalf that has lacked a consistent third receiver for years.

 The 6-foot, 196-pound Smith-Njigba wowed with 95 receptions for 1,606 yards in 2021 before playing just three games in 2022 because of a hamstring injury.

 That he didn’t play much in 2022 had led to some questions about his draft stock.

 But his 2021 season when he played alongside New York Jets Garrett Wilson and Saints Chris Olave — each first-round picks in 2022 — and put up the best numbers apparently won over the Seahawks.

 His 2021 season included a record performance in the Rose Bowl against Utah when he had 15 receptions for 347 yards.